srikrishna719/cricket-dataset/README.md

 - 🔄 SVR
 - 🌳 Decision Tree Regressor

-## 🎛 Hyperparameter Optimization
-Optuna was used for parameter optimization, ensuring better accuracy and performance.

 ## 🏆 Results
 - ✅ Accurate predictions for total runs based on historical match data.
 - 📊 Insights into how various factors like team performance and match conditions influence scores.